Frederick Thomas Sargood: Political career

-In May 1874 Sargood entered the Victorian Legislative Council by winning a by-election for Central Province, and in 1875 he became the first chairman of the Melbourne Harbor Trust.
+In May 1874, Sargood entered the Victorian Legislative Council by winning a by-election for Central Province, and, in 1875, he became the first chairman of the Melbourne Harbor Trust.
 Sargood was a commissioner of savings banks in 1874–80.
-Sargood's wife Marian died in childbirth on 6 January 1880; he resigned from the council and visited England later the same year with his nine children.
+Sargood's wife, Marian, died in childbirth on 6 January 1880.
+He resigned from the Legislative Council and visited England later the same year with his nine children.
 Sargood was appointed a delegate by the Victorian government to represent the colony before the Imperial Commission for the protection of British possessions abroad.
-Sargood married Julia Tomlin on 2 December 1880 on the Isle of Wight and returned to Melbourne in 1882.
+Sargood married Julia Tomlin on 2 December 1880 on the Isle of Wight, and returned to Melbourne in 1882.

 Sargood held the Legislative Council Province of South Yarra from November 1882 to March 1901.
-In March 1883 Sargood became an Honorary Minister in the James Service government.
-In the same year when the Defence Department was formed, he was the first Minister of Defence, and carried through the reorganization of the defences which involved the changeover from volunteer to militia forces.
+In March 1883, Sargood became an Honorary Minister in the James Service government.
+In the same year, the Defence Department was formed, and he became the first Minister of Defence, carrying out the reorganisation of the defences, which involved the changeover from volunteer to militia forces.
 Rifle clubs were formed and the important cadet corps movement for schoolboys was also due to Sargood's efforts.
-In 1885 he took the additional portfolio of Minister of Water-supply, and held both positions until the resignation of the ministry in February 1886.
-He was appointed Vice-President of the Melbourne Centennial Exhibition of 1888 and subsequently Executive Vice-President and Treasurer.
-Sargood was also president of the Melbourne Chamber of Commerce 1886–1888, and his name stood very high in the business world.
-When he joined his father's business it was a comparatively small one, but now under the name of Sargood Butler and Nichol it had become one of the largest in Australia, with branches in other cities.
-It was subsequently extended to New Zealand and before Sargood's death the number of employees was over 5000.
-When William Hearn died in 1888, Sargood became Leader of the Legislative Council, in which position he examined all bills coming from the Legislative Assembly and showed much critical ability.
-He joined the James Munro ministry in November 1890 as Minister of Defence and of Education, but withdrew when the ministry was reconstructed under William Shiels in February 1892, because he was unable to agree with Shiels's adhesion to the "one man one vote" principle.
+In 1885, he took the additional portfolio of Minister of Water Supply, and held both positions until the resignation of the ministry in February 1886.
+He was appointed Vice-President of the Melbourne Centennial Exhibition of 1888 and, subsequently, Executive Vice-President and Treasurer.
+Sargood was also president of the Melbourne Chamber of Commerce from 1886 to 1888, and his name stood very highly in the business world.

+When he joined his father's business it was a comparatively small one but, by then under the name of Sargood, Butler and Nichol, it became one of the largest in Australia, with branches in other cities.
+It was subsequently extended to New Zealand and, before Sargood's death, the number of employees was over 5,000.
+When William Hearn died in 1888, Sargood became Leader of the Legislative Council, and showed much critical ability in the examination of bills coming from the Legislative Assembly.
+In November 1890, he joined the James Munro ministry as Minister of Defence and of Education, but withdrew when the ministry was reconstructed under William Shiels in February 1892, because he was unable to agree with Shiels's adherence to the "one man one vote" principle.